Meta-Learning of Structured Task Distributions in Humans and Machines: Discussion

-In our experiments, we first show that humans have a bias toward compositional structure, while directly controlling for statistical complexity.
+In our experiments, we first show that humans have a bias toward using the compositional rule-based structure, while directly controlling for statistical complexity.
 This generalizes findings in the space of function learning \citep{schulz2017compositional} to grid-based reinforcement learning tasks.
-Further, we find that agents \citep[recurrent network trained with model-free reinforcement learning, following ][]{wang2016learning, duan2016rl} find the non-compositional distribution easier to learn than the compositional one.
-This is in direct contrast with human behavior, indicating that agents do not acquire this inductive bias through meta-learning.
-A followup experiment with a convolutional agent directly dissociates statistical learning prowess from a compositional inductive bias, and highlights compositionality as the key difference between humans and agents in this task.
+Further, we find that agents \citep[recurrent network trained with model-free reinforcement learning, following ][]{wang2016learning, duan2016rl} find the non-compositional null distribution easier to learn than the compositional one.
+This is in direct contrast with human behavior, indicating that agents do not learn the same strategies that humans use through meta-learning.
+A followup experiment with a convolutional agent directly dissociates the effectiveness of statistical learning from the inductive bias toward compositional rules, and highlights learning and use of these simple, low-dimensional rules as the key difference between humans and agents in this task.
+In both sets of experiments, we find a double dissociation between humans and agents: humans find the compositional task easier than the null task, while the pattern swaps for the agent.
+This indicates a significant difference (orthogonal to overall performance) between the kinds of strategies humans and agents use to solve this task.
+Our results therefore indicate that learning abstract structure, such as explicit compositional rules, remains \textit{difficult} for artificial meta-learners -- and that they prefer other statistical features when possible.
+In other words, they do not have a meta-inductive bias toward learning low-dimensional compositional rules.

-While previous work has demonstrated that some aspects of compositionality can be meta-learned with training on extensive data \citep{lake2019compositional}, our focus here is to demonstrate that compositional structure remains \textit{difficult} for these systems -- and that they prefer other statistical features when possible.
-In other words, they do not have a meta-inductive bias toward learning compositionality as an inductive bias.
-This highlights the importance of endowing artificial systems with this bias.
-Meta-learning with graph neural networks \citep{battaglia2018relational} or neurosymbolic approaches \citep{ellis2020dreamcoder} is promising.
-An exciting direction for future work is to examine a range of approaches to learning compositional representations with the tools we set forth in this paper, and using the resulting insights to move toward closing the gap between human and machine intelligence.
+Although the architecture we investigate here does not successfully meta-learn the ability to recognize and use abstract compositional rules, our point is not that this inductive bias cannot be meta-learned.
+Rather, it is that every meta-learning architecture has its own meta-inductive bias, and we show a specific case in which a standard and widely-used architecture's meta-inductive bias leads to encoding statistical features rather than the low-dimensional compositional rules used to generate the task distribution.
+When setting out to meta-learn a structured representation using a meta-learning system, it is important to consider the meta-inductive bias of that system in addition to engineering its task distribution.
+Graph neural networks \citep{battaglia2018relational}, neurosymbolic approaches \citep{ellis2020dreamcoder}, as well as attention mechanisms \citep{mnih2014recurrent}, permit abstraction by (implicitly or explicitly) decomposing the input into parts.
+Using these in meta-learning architectures might favor structured representations and reasoning.